DealersLinkDevTeam/node-base-project/README.md

 no piping through ESLint is desired, then the `pretty` action in the `gulpfile.js` can be modified.
 However, if this is desired then all formatting rules in `.eslintrc.json` should be removed.

+## Generate JSDocs -- `npm run docs`
+Automatic generation of JSDocs using `index.js` as the base file, and placing documentation into the `docs/` folder.

 # Configuration / Information

 ## TravisCI Integration